jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

 ### Building the neuronal network aka. the model

 The recommend way to build feed forward models is to use the GradValley.Layers.SequentialContainer struct.
-A SequtialContainer can take an array of layers or other containers (sub-models).
+A SequetialContainer can take an array of layers or other containers (sub-models).
 While forward-pass, the given inputs are *sequentially* propagated through every layer (or sub-model) and the output will be returned.
 For more details, see [Reference](@ref).
 The LeNet5 model is one of the earliest convolutional neuronal networks (CNNs) reaching approximately 99% accuracy on the MNIST-dataset.
 The LeNet5 is built of two main parts, the feature extractor and the classifier.
 So it would be a good idea to clarify that in the code: